 - Lower annualized standard deviation (volatility) than the market.
 Offering competitive upside performance in strong markets and lower drawdowns in bearish markets.

-- Tax efficient – we favor long tern gains and short term losses
+- Tax efficient – we favor long term gains and short term losses

 - Qualified dividends that are normally taxed at a 15% rate*